peterv-bentley/evo-data-converters/src/evo/data_converters/README.md

 ## General converter architecture

-Within `src/eco/data_converters/` the directory structure for converters comprises of a top level common directory, containing common modules that are usable across all types of converters, and a top level directory for each supported converter type:
+Within `src/eco/data_converters/` the directory structure for converters comprises a top level common directory, containing common modules that are usable across all types of converters, and a top level directory for each supported converter type:

 ```
 .